Prince0906/Prince0906/README.md

 <h2 align="left">Hi 👋!
-My name is Prince Sahoo and I'm a Competitive Coder From Newton School of Technology</h2>
+My name is Prince Sahoo and I'm a Competitive Coder and Web Developer From Newton School of Technology</h2>

 ###